Project Zi (name will change later, it's just a project name).

-This is where I will have to spend most of my time.
-This will probably take a while.
+This is where I will spend most of my time, and this will probably take a while.

-Instead, I will try to create graphics that I think could have worked on a tiny bit more powerful NES.
+I'm not trying to emulate 8-bit graphics, instead, I'm trying to aim for graphics that I think could have worked on a slightly more powerful console.

-Although, in some instances certain sprites (like the rocks that has grass on them) uses 6 colors per 16x16 sprite.
+Although, in some instances, certain sprites will have more colors per 16x16 sprite.

 The native resolution of the game is 426x240.

-Therefore, the enemies are mostly done already.
+Therefore, most enemies are pretty much done already.
 I just need to adjust them and add graphics to them.

-This is an area where I will have to hire another person entirely.
+This is an area where I will probably have to hire another person entirely.

 The music will be added when the rest of the game is done.